ringcentral/rc-unified-crm-extension/docs/developers/auth.md

 # Authorization and authenticating users with their CRM

-The Unified CRM adapter framework currently supports two different authentication modalities:
+App Connect's framework currently supports two different authentication modalities:

 * [OAuth](#connecting-to-a-crm-via-oauth).
 This is the most common form of authentication and authorization supported by most CRMs.
 * [API keys](#connecting-to-a-crm-using-an-api-key).
 This less common method typically requires a CRM user to retrieve an auth string, often called an "API key," and saving it within the framework.
 This key is then transmitted with each API request to the CRM.